xmos/lib_src/lib_src/doc/rst/lib_src.rst

 Each SRC processing call returns the integer number of samples produced during the sample rate conversion.

-The SSRC is synchronous in nature and assumes that the long term average ratio between input and output rates can be expressed as a rational number.
+The SSRC is synchronous in nature and assumes that the ratio is equal to the nominal sample rate ratio.
 For example, to convert from 44.1KHz to 48KHz, it is assumed that the word clocks of the input and output stream are derived from the same master clock and have an exact ratio of 147:160.

 If the word clocks are derived from separate oscillators, or are not synchronous (for example are derived from each other using a fractional PLL), the the ASRC must be used.

 Buffer Formats
 ..............

 The format of the sample buffers sent and received from each SRC instance is time domain interleaved.
 How this looks in practice depends on the number of channels and SRC instances.
 Three examples are shown below, each showing ``n_in_samples = 4``.
+The ordering of sample indicies is 0 representing the oldest number and ``n - 1``, where n is the buffer size, representing the newest sample.

 In the case where two channels are handled by a single SRC instance, you can see that the samples are interleaved into a single buffer of size 8.